 What is a low reading?
 In general, that is reading below 30.
 The lower the number of days used in the calculation, the more sensitive and volatile the RSI is.

-In this article, we use only two days for the RSI.
-This means a low reading on the RSI is required
+In this article, we use only two days for the RSI (RSI 2).
+This means a low reading on the RSI is required to enter a position:

 - RSI(2) must be lower than 10.

-- If both 1 and 2 are true, then enter at the close.
+- If number one is true, then enter at the close.

 - Exit at the close when today’s close is higher than yesterday’s high.